 Having a successful vaginal birth after a C- Section is crucial.
-The joy of every mom who had walked through this path is to have a successful birth stories.
+The joy of every mom who has walked this path is to have a successful birth story.

 But because life doesn’t always give you what you want, things don’t always go as planned.